Sarawak National Party: Dissolution

 SNAP was declared a deregistered party first on 5 November 2002 by the RoS.
-The Federal Court of Malaysia had on 17 January 2013 uphold RoS decission declaring SNAP is no longer a registered party because it has unable to furnish evidence that leadership tussle in the party has been resolved.
+The Federal Court of Malaysia had on 17 January 2013 uphold RoS decision declaring SNAP is no longer a registered party because it has unable to furnish evidence that leadership tussle in the party has been resolved.

 SNAP Baru

 On 2021, Edmund Stanley Jugol, the last president of SNAP, founded a new party called as SNAP Baru.
 The party claimed to be the successor of the original SNAP, and is yet to register to RoS.
 It has declared support to PSB candidates in 2021 Sarawak state election.